Director of Institutional Research, Analytics, and Decision Support

-- Demonstrated ability to analyze user requirements, use proven methodologies to design and implement information management and data warehouse systems, and create, test, and debug complex system output.
+- Demonstrated ability to analyze user requirements use proven methodologies to design and implement information management and data warehouse systems to meet requirements, and create, test, and debug complex system output.

-- Demonstrated ability to communicate effectively orally and in writing with technical, non-technical, and functional personnel, including preventing data and information effectively to a diverse range of audiences.
+- Demonstrated ability to communicate effectively orally and in writing with technical, non-technical, and functional personnel, including presenting data and information effectively to a diverse range of audiences.

 - Ability to establish and maintain cooperative and effective working relationships with all segments of the university community and external agencies/partners.